Find Cheap Auto Insurance Quotes in Your Area

 In many ways, a broker will provide both knowledge and legwork in the process of selecting an insurance policy.
 They can take some of the work out of your hands and collect various options for you to choose from.

 It's worth noting, insurance brokers are paid by either fee or commission for their work, which will impact your costs overall.
 Fees are generally not too high.
 In Florida, for example, fees are capped at $35.
 Commissions are often a percentage of the price of the policy you end up purchasing, so brokers can sometimes have incentives to direct you to more expensive options.

 Three ways to buy car insurance

 There are three primary routes you can take to buy auto insurance coverage.
-Changes in technology have allowed customers to be more hands-on with online quotes, but some prefer the touch of a professional who works in the field.
+Changes in technology have allowed customers to get their own free online quotes, but some prefer the touch of a professional who works in the field.

 - Buy through an agent: A more traditional model, this means speaking to an agent on the phone or in person, providing your information and letting the agent track possible discounts and options.
 It's important to note there are two sorts of agents: captive agents, who represent only one insurance company, and independent agents, who work with multiple insurers.
 Once you decide on a policy, an agent can run your information and make a binding offer.

 - Buy through a broker: A broker will do the legwork of checking with multiple insurers to see which one can offer the best rates for the level of coverage you're looking for.
 Most brokers will ultimately work with an insurer or agent to offer a binding quote and complete the sale of a policy.
 Unlike an agent, a broker is not limited to certain or single insurers, although a broker might have relationships with certain insurance companies.